csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **e**.
 Circle the nodes at depth 2 that would _not_ be evaluated if alpha–beta pruning were applied, assuming the nodes are generated in the optimal order for alpha–beta pruning.

 **5.10** Consider the family of generalized tic-tac-toe games, defined as follows.
-Each partic- ular game is specified by a set S of _squares_ and a collection W of _winning positions._ Each winning position is a subset of S .
-For example, in standard tic-tac-toe, S is a set of 9 squares andW is a collection of 8 subsets ofW: the three rows, the three columns, and the two diag- onals.
+Each particular game is specified by a set S of _squares_ and a collection W of _winning positions._ Each winning position is a subset of S .
+For example, in standard tic-tac-toe, S is a set of 9 squares andW is a collection of 8 subsets ofW: the three rows, the three columns, and the two diagonals.
 In other respects, the game is identical to standard tic-tac-toe.
 Starting from an empty board, players alternate placing their marks on an empty square.
 A player who marks every square in a winning position wins the game.
 It is a tie if all squares are marked and neither player has won.

 **a**.
 Let N = |S|, the number of squares.
 Give an upper bound on the number of nodes in the complete game tree for generalized tic-tac-toe as a function of N .